 Time passed and the plane tree lane was destroyed.
 Citizens managed to save this tree only.
 As a sign of gratitude, the tree started to make the dreams of whoever came and wished something to come true.
 Even nowadays, the tradition is still alive.

-Trip to Prince Chavchavadze Tsinandali Estate
+Prince Chavchavadze Tsinandali Estate

 Located only 9km away from Telavi, there’s a special palace in Tsinandali.
 Owned by Garsevan Chavchavadze, an outstanding diplomat and a politician of Kartl-